 Colba will respond well to any treatment of his maladies.
-On a Good reaction or better:
+With good roleplaying, Colba will share what he knows:

 - Colba will sketch out what he knows of the island (see Handout B).
 Colba will agree to guide the PCs to some locations, but will not go near the Red City or Ape Ter- ritory, which he describes as "occupied by wild tribes of man-apes, who hate, lust, and make mockery of civilized men." - Colba will agree to return with the PCs on the Green Serpent.
 He will not, however, go anywhere near the ship until they have departed the inlet.
 He still dreads the creature that destroyed the Firedancer and believes that it is inevitable that it will destroy the Green Serpent. - If asked about the pirates on the northwest tip of the island, he knows nothing of them.